Problems with Creationism

 3. Therefore, the universe has an intelligent designer

 Another non-sequitur.
-Simply because complexity exists, says nothing about intelligence or a designer.
+Simply because complexity exists, says nothing about intelligence.
 Again, designs do not require a monogenetic single designer, much less an intelligent one.
 Complexity and order occurs many times without a designer at all.
-All present workable scientific theories about the universe and life-forms do not require a Designer for their understanding, much less from an intelligent designer or many designers.
+All present workable scientific theories about the universe and life-forms do not require an intelligent designer for their understanding.

 Argument From Cause

 No one has evidence of a universal beginning.
 Although the known expanding universe suggests a smaller volume universe in the past, this does not necessarily mean that it had a primordial "beginning."
 Recent hypothesis suggest that even a Big Bang does not require an absolute singularity.
 Furthermore, various "many-world" hypothesis proposed by physicists produce many Big-Bangs.
 In fact, most mathematical theories about the universe predict infinite universes (see Our Mathematical Universe).
 Scientists usually suppress these ideas from the public because they seem outrageous and unprovable (yet).
 There simply does not exist enough information to determine whether or not the universe had a beginning, or even what "beginning" means in terms of a universe, or if there are an infinite number of universes.

 2. Everything that had a beginning must have had a cause outside of itself.

 Human short life spans do not allow knowledge about "everything" and we could not possibly have tested for everything in the universe to see if it had a beginning or not.
 Therefore we cannot possibly know everything much less know that everything had a beginning.
 And why would "everything" have to have an outside cause?
 Do quarks have an outside cause or a beginning?
 And what does it mean by "outside."
 Why not include whatever exists "outside" as part of the total universe (or multiverse)?

 3. Therefore, the universe had a cause outside of itself